NethServer/docs/administrator-manual/en/mail.rst

 Email
 =====

-The email server is split in main modules:
+The email server is split in three main modules:

-* IMAP and POP3 server
+* IMAP and POP3 server to read email
-* SMTP server for sending
+* SMTP server for sending and receiving
 * antispam filter, antivirus and attachments blocker

 Benefits:

 * complete autonomy in the mail management
-* avoid problems due to the provider
+* avoid problems due to the Internet Service Provider
 * ability to track message's route in order to detect errors
 * optimized antivirus and antispam scan